Set Up An Introductory Call

 Complete the Initial Assessment

 The next 1-3 sessions are the initial assessment period.
 During this time, I'll begin to get to know you better in order to clarify if we seem to be a good fit to work together.
-This includes learning about your concerns, life story, relationships, strengths and goals.
+I'll want to learn about your concerns, life story, relationships, strengths and goals.

 At the end of the initial assessment period I will share some impressions with you.
 I'll invite you to share feedback with me.
 We'll talk about next steps, the time frame and the goals for your therapy.
 We may decide at this point that it seems you would be better served by another provider, in which case I’d do my best to you help you with referrals if you’d like them.

 Regular therapy sessions are usually 45 minutes long, once a week.
 This may vary depending on the person and the situation.
 Sometimes people come in for longer or more frequent sessions if they are having a hard time or going through a stressful period.

 Making change takes effort and a certain amount of consistency.
 In general, this means meeting weekly.
 Attending regularly helps you get the most benefit from therapy.
 If you find yourself feeling reluctant to come, just let me know.
 It's absolutely fine to raise with me.
 In fact, I'll appreciate your telling me.

 Therapy is intended to be a safe space where you can be curious about yourself and your life, and forthright about both the challenges you are experiencing and your hopes for the future.
 Part of my role is to try to provide a compassionate environment for clients.
 In return, I ask that they express themselves as openly and honestly as possible.
 This includes feedback about what is working and not working for them in therapy.

 My recommendations may include referrals to medical doctors, couples or family therapy or recovery programs.
 Some clients are referred to specialists for focused treatment to address their needs.